Roopa Dhatt: Women in Global Health

 In 2015 she co-founded an organisation which aims to reduce gender disparity among global health leaders, the Women in Global Health, of which she is the Executive Director.
 She is one of the Women Leaders in the Global Health Conferences.

+Dhatt was terminated from the organisation in May 2024 following an investigation which revealed a toxic and retaliatory work environment and unearthed accusations of racial discrimination, as well as resistance to change on the part of Dhatt.
+The toxic environment under Dhatt's leadership was described by terms such as "white supremacy", "power hoarding" and "a sink-or-swim mentality."
+In one case, a mother of a newborn was denied a request to work part time for a month, even after she was overwhelmed in her duties and had to face the effects of a disaster in her own country.

 COVID-19 pandemic

 In September 2020, representing Women in Global Health at a Women in Global Health Security Summit, Dhatt highlighted that a disproportionate number of frontline workers are women, many providing informal unpaid care.
-This disparity she says, contributes "to international female healthcare workers' widespread underpayment, under-recognition, and unequal exposure to contagion."
-She then presented Women in Global Health's five requests pertaining to women: